folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 <YOUR_SERVER_NAME> should be the real name of your server in your network. <YOUR_SERVER_NAME> should consist of host name plus domain name, e.g. myserv.mydomain.edu.

 Edit the url and tenant in stripes.config.js.
 The url will be requested by a FOLIO client, thus a browser.
-Make sure that you use the public IP or domain of your serve.
+Make sure that you use the public IP or domain of your server.
 Use http only if you want to access your FOLIO installation only from within your network.

 ```
   edit stripes.config.js